prakhartandon2002/MOVIE-RECOMMENDATION-COSINE-SIMILARITY/README.md

 # HEROKU : for deploying a web application
 # tmdb3api : for showing Movie details
 # cosine similarity : for showing movie recommendation
-# Link to the working application
+# Link to the video
 CHECK OUT->
 # Snapshots of the application
 ![Screenshot (126)](https://user-images.githubusercontent.com/92329235/170825767-45890ff8-a1ec-4dd6-ab06-5d8dbabae675.png)